 When you need funds, you often don't have a lot of time to hunt around for the money you need, even if you have less-than-perfect credit.
 If people have difficulty securing a traditional loan, many will look at options like so-called bad credit credit cards.
 Below, you can learn more about what “bad credit” might mean in relation to loans, but customers in need of funds should also consider On Stride Financial's instalment loans.

-At On Stride you can borrow over 1 to 5 years, depending on the amount borrowed, and you can borrow up to £10,000.
-Depending on your financial history, APR rates range from 29% - 89%.
+At On Stride you can borrow over 1 to 2 years, and you can borrow up to £3,000.
 Actual loan amount, APR and term may vary based on application details.

 That depends on what you mean by “bad.”
 The thing to understand about credit scores is that they are the result of your previous financial behaviour.
 What this means is that a low credit score is low precisely because its owner has done things in the past like miss payments on bills, run up large credit card balances and default on debts.
 Properly understood, it’s not the score that stands in the way of a credit card or loan — it’s the history that created the credit score.